Our community is currently seeing an increased spread of flu.

 Please avoid the emergency department unless you have signs and symptoms of severe illness, as it can expose you to other illnesses and exposes others to your illness.

-The latest influenza-like illness (ILI) report from the state health department shows an increase in flu-like illnesses in North Carolina.
-As a result, Infection Prevention, in consultation with Mission Health’s Medical Director of Infection Prevention and Public Health Epidemiologist, has elevated Visitor Limitations to Visitor Restrictions.
+The latest report from the North Carolina health department shows a decrease in influenza-like illness in our region.
+As a result, Infection Prevention, in consultation with Mission’s Medical Director of Infection Prevention and Public Health Epidemiologist, has lifted visitor restrictions and moved back to limitations for all of Mission Health, effective March 8, 2018.

 You can help prevent the spread of influenza by practicing frequent hand hygiene, staying home if you are sick and by getting an annual influenza vaccination.